 Crocuses look best when they appear natural.
-Large drifts waving throughout the garden, under trees or speckled throughout the lawn make a wonderful sight in early spring.
+Large drifts meandering throughout the garden, under trees, or naturalized throughout the lawn make a wonderful sight in early spring.
 The corms also do well in alpine and rock gardens and containers.
 They look especially beautiful in hypertufa troughs.

 To extend the bloom time, mix different species of crocus.
-You will probably need to look through one of the catalogs that specialize in bulbs, to find a good, reliable selection.
+Shopping through one of the catalogs that specialize in bulbs is the best way to make a good, reliable selection.
 Crocus planted in a protected spot can bloom weeks earlier than those in open exposure, like a lawn.
 This is also a good way to extend their blooming period.
+Planting them where other plants will fill in and hide their foliage will give the crocus a chance to store energy for the next season.
 The flowers fade quickly in the heat.
-Planting them where other plants will fill in and hide their foliage will give the crocus a chance to store energy for the next season.

-Crocus require very little maintenance.
+Crocuses require very little maintenance.
 They like to be watered regularly in the spring and fall.
 If there is no snow cover, the corms will also need water throughout the winter.
-They go dormant during the summer and prefer a drier soil.
+They go dormant during the summer and prefer a drier soil during this time.

 Crocuses do not require a lot of fertilizer.

-They store their own energy in their corms, which is why it is essential that you do not cut back the leaves until they yellow on their own.
-However a light top dressing, in the fall, with bulb food or bone meal, is a good idea in poor soils.
+They store their own energy in their corms, which is why it is essential that you do not cut back the leaves until they begin to turn yellow.
+However, a light top dressing of bulb food or bone meal in the fall is a good idea in poor soils.

-You don't need to divide your crocus plants.
-In fact, in many areas they will be somewhat short lived and you may need to replant every few years.
-However, if your crocuses do very well and start to multiply, they will eventually begin to bloom less.
-When that happens, you can lift and divide the corms when the foliage starts to die back and replant where you wish.
+It is not necessary to divide your crocus plants.
+In many areas, crocuses are somewhat short-lived and you may need to replant every few years.
+If your crocuses do very well and start to multiply, they will eventually begin to bloom less as the clumps become denser.
+If that happens, you can lift and divide the corms when the foliage starts to die back and replant where you wish.

-Crocus are susceptible to viruses which can cause distortions, streaking, and buds that fail to open.
-There is no cure for viral diseases.
-Dispose of the plants to prevent spreading the virus.
+Crocuses are susceptible to viruses, which can cause distortions, streaking, and buds that fail to open.
+There is no cure for viral diseases; if they strike, dispose of the plants to prevent spreading the virus.